membraneframework/membrane_tutorials/get_started_with_membrane/05_pads_and_linking.md

 ### Linking dynamic pads

 Let's see how to link dynamic pads.
-We'll use `membrane_file_plugin`, a plugin that allows reading and writing to files, and `membrane_tee_plugin` which allows forwarding the stream from a single input to multiple outputs.
+We'll use [membrane_file_plugin](https://github.com/membraneframework/membrane_file_plugin), a plugin that allows reading and writing to files, and [membrane_tee_plugin](https://github.com/membraneframework/membrane_file_plugin) which allows forwarding the stream from a single input to multiple outputs.
 Running the pipeline below with `Membrane.Pipeline.start_link(MyPipeline)` should copy the "source" file to "target1", "target2" and "target3" files.
 Don't forget to create the "source" file before.

 ```elixir
 Mix.install([